-2 Noting that for the purposes of this assessment an assignment of sex included assignment of 3 ('U', sex unable to be determined) or 4 ('N', not sexed).
+^{1.} Noting that for the purposes of this assessment, an assignment of sex included assignment of 3 ('U', sex unable to be determined) or 4 ('N', not sexed).

-3 Males can often be determined with accurate size lengths, as there is typically a maximum female size (above which the animal is likely to be a male).
+^{2.} Males can often be determined with accurate size lengths, as there is typically a maximum female size (above which the animal is likely to be a male).
 However, this approach provides only a single line of evidence, relies on accurate observer measurements, is species specific and is biased to determining only large males, and therefore has been used here only as an additional line of evidence alongside clear sexually dimorphic characteristics (genitals, perpetual openings, fur manes, etc.) in photographs.

-4 There were no events where body profile photos included a tape measure (for scale), so it was not possible to determine whether the events were measured nose to flipper-end, rather than nose to tail-end.
+^{3.} There were events where body profile photos included a tape measure (for scale); however, many of the images (for species code FUR) appear to have been measured incorrectly using nose to flipper-end, rather than nose to tail-end.
 This demonstrates a need for better training.